omeka/omeka-s-enduser/docs/modules/csvimport.md

 **Generic data** also has a dropdown where you can set one of four options:

-- *Resource template (by label):* set the template for the media by name.
+- **Resource template (by label)**: set the template for the media by name.
 The name of the template as entered in the spreadsheet and the name of the template in Omeka S must match exactly.
-- *Resource class (by term):* set the resource class for the media.
+- **Resource class (by term)**: set the resource class for the media.
 The term for the class in the spreadsheet and in the Omeka S installation must match exactly.
-- *Owner (by email address):* set the media's owner by email address.
+- **Owner (by email address)**: set the media's owner by email address.
 This must be the email address associated with the user's account in the Omeka S installation.
-- *Visibility public/private:* set the visibility of the media.
+- **Visibility public/private**: set the visibility of the media.
 Use "private" or "public" in the spreadsheet.

 ![Dropdown as described](../modules/modulesfiles/csvimport_itemsMapgeneric.png)